Harriet Beecher Stowe: Uncle Tom's Cabin and Civil War

 According to Daniel R. Vollaro, the goal of the book was to educate Northerners on the realistic horrors of the things that were happening in the South.
 The other purpose was to try to make people in the South feel more empathetic towards the people they were forcing into slavery.
 The book's emotional portrayal of the effects of slavery on individuals captured the nation's attention.
 Stowe showed that slavery touched all of society, beyond the people directly involved as masters, traders and slaves.
 Her novel added to the debate about abolition and slavery, and aroused opposition in the South.
-In the South, Stowe was depicted as out of touch, arrogant, and guilty of slander.
+In the South, Stowe was depicted as out of touch, arrogant, and guilty of slander, as she had never visited the South and had never seen a plantation.
 Within a year, 300 babies in Boston alone were named Eva (one of the book's characters), and a play based on the book opened in New York in November.
 Southerners quickly responded with numerous works of what are now called anti-Tom novels, seeking to portray Southern society and slavery in more positive terms.
 Many of these were bestsellers, although none matched the popularity of Stowe's work, which set publishing records.

 After the start of the Civil War, Stowe traveled to the capital, Washington, D.C., where she met President Abraham Lincoln on November 25, 1862.
-Stowe's daughter, Hattie, reported, "It was a very droll time that we had at the White house I assure you...
-I will only say now that it was all very funny—and we were ready to explode with laughter all the while."
+Stowe's daughter, Hattie, reported, "It was a very droll time that we had at the White house I assure you ...
+I will only say now that it was all very funny – and we were ready to explode with laughter all the while."
 What Lincoln said is a minor mystery.
-Her son later reported that Lincoln greeted her by saying, "so you are the little woman who wrote the book that started this great war."
+Her son later reported that Lincoln greeted her by saying, "so you are the little woman who wrote the book that started this great war", but this story has been found to be apocryphal.
 Her own accounts are vague, including the letter reporting the meeting to her husband: "I had a real funny interview with the President."